Address: Church Road, Melbourne, York, YO42 4QJ View on Google map

 Virtually the entire length of the Canal falls within one of three Sites of Special Scientific Interest (SSSI).
 You'll find herons, mute swans, mallards, kingfishers and dragonflies here.
 During spring and summer these meadows are a blaze of colour supporting many species of wildflower and providing a home for hundreds of nesting wildfowl and waders.
 In winter these same meadows support even larger numbers of wildfowl, with birds coming from as far away as Siberia and Poland.

-Canal Head at Pocklington has a small free car park.
+By car - Canal Head at Pocklington has a small free car park.
 Melbourne has some on-street parking about 100-150 yards away from the canal.